 - Necessary documents authentication for teaching abroad

 - Legalizing your TEFL certificate with Premier TEFL

 At Premier TEFL, we’re all about making teaching abroad accessible to more people.
 That’s why we’re here to dispel the myths—once and for all—as well as give you confidence in legalization your TEFL documents.

-What do you mean by “legalization” and “authentication?”
+What do you mean by “documents legalization” and “authentication of certificates?”

 These days, you can print just about anything off the internet and try to pass it off as “proof.”
 This is great news for students keen to buy beers while underage, but bad news for governments trying to legitimize skills sets of foreign workers entering their country.